Church's Chicken Interview Questions

 Why do you want to work for Church’s Chicken?

-• If you are going to college, state that you think working at Church’s restaurant is a great way to pay for university.
+• If you are going to college, state that working at Church’s restaurant is a great way to pay for university.

-• State you think Church’s Chicken can teach you a lot about business and the food industry.
+• State that Church’s Chicken can teach you much about business and the food industry.

 Where do you see yourself in five years?

-• If you see yourself staying at Church’s Chicken, state that you would like to get into a management position.
+• If you see yourself staying at Church’s Chicken, state that you want to get into a management position.
 Church’s offers positions such as assistant restaurant general manager and restaurant general manager.

 Why should I hire you?